 A failed email delivery attempt.

-in a bucket.
+Amazon Simple Storage Service (Amazon S3): A container for stored objects.
+Every object is contained in a bucket.
 For example, if the object named

-is stored in the
+photos/puppy.jpgis stored in the

 johnsmithbucket, then authorized users can access the object with the URL

 A logical cache distributed over multiple cache nodes.
 A cache cluster can be set up with a specific number of cache nodes.

-Customer supplied identifier for the Cache Cluster that must be unique for that customer in an AWS region.
+Customer-supplied identifier for the cache cluster that must be unique for that customer in an AWS region.